Giovix92/efi_x550vxk/README.md

 - Battery percentage
 - Keyboard
 - USB
+- HDMI
+- Trackpad (with gestures)

 <h3>What's NOT working:</h3>

 - WiFi (buy a different card)
-- HDMI
-- HDMI Audio
+- HDMI audio
-- Trackpad

 <h1 align="center">How to use it</h1>